versionHQ/multi-agent-system/README.md

 ### CLI Test

-- To test new features on CLI, import the features to `framework._cli.test_cli.py` as `test` and run the following command:
+- To test new features, use `tests`.
+Import the features to `tests.cli.test_cli.py` as `test` and run the following command:
    ```
    uv run test
    ```